The Problem

 • Adding New Events

-Users often click on a day in the calendar to add a new event instead of using the "add new event" button.
+Users often click on a date in the calendar to add a new event instead of using the "add new event" button.
 Allowing multiple ways to add a new event is important.

 • Search Results

-The search results page should retain the initial text to make it easy to edit and efficient.
+The search results page should retain the initial text to make it easy to edit.

 Design Iteration